 Qualifications

-All substitute teachers shall meet criminal records check and medical examination requirements as specified in policy 03.11 and Kentucky Administrative Regulation.
+All substitute teachers shall meet background records check requirements (including a letter from the Cabinet for Health and Family services stating that there are no findings of substantiated child abuse or neglect on record) and medical examination requirements as specified in policy 03.11 and Kentucky Administrative Regulation.
 In addition, substitutes serving in a position on a long-term/extended basis must meet all certification requirements established by the Education Professional Standards Board.

+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:

+http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

 Substitute List